-We develop standards, expand access to gold, and tackle barriers to adoption to stimulate demand and support a vibrant and sustainable future for the gold market.
-From our offices in Beijing, London, Mumbai, New York, Shanghai, and Singapore, we support the global gold industry.
+We drive industry progress, shaping policy and setting the standards for a perpetual and sustainable gold market.
+From our offices in Beijing, Dubai, London, Mumbai, New York, Shanghai, and Singapore, we support the global gold industry.

 The World Gold Council is committed to supporting the ten principles of the UN Global Compact with respect to human rights, labour, environment and anti-corruption.
-With this commitment, we express our intent to support the Global Compact advancing these principles and will make a clear statement of this commitment, and report on our progress, to our stakeholders.
+This report expresses our intent to continue supporting the UN Global Compact and advance these principles.